 For a year or so, I lived on the top floor of a fancy building in Portland’s Pearl District.1

-This place was dope: giant balcony, concrete floors and walls for soundproofing, a 24-hour concierge — this was the kind of apartment I signed a lease on and thought to myself, “Clearly I’ve now arrived, and Jay-Z will be calling any minute to discuss how our lives are very different but equally awesome.”
+This place was dope: giant balcony, concrete floors and walls for soundproofing, a 24-hour concierge — this was the kind of place where I signed the lease and thought, “Clearly I’ve now arrived, and Jay-Z will be calling any minute to discuss how our lives are very different but equally awesome.”

 But there was a catch.
-I was scared to take out my trash.
+I was scared to take out my recycling.

 It wasn’t scared-for-my-safety scared.
 Or scared-because-it’s-dark-and-there-might-be-a-monster scared.

 Because here’s the thing: across the hall from my front door was a closet, and that closet had a trash chute.
 This was extremely convenient.

 The recycling, on the other hand, was a sixteen-floor elevator ride down, and then you had to carry the recyclables, like, a hundred feet to the dumpster.
 This was extremely inconvenient.

 Now, look: I don’t hate the planet.
 I like the planet.
 I would very much like for it to continue to be habitable for human beings.

 But also, who’s going to change out of pajama pants and put on shoes just to get rid of a couple cardboard boxes, amirite?